Phillies power through the wind and rain for another tight win over Mets

 Thomson's lineup included Rodolfo Castro for the first time in September.
 Castro played second base instead of Bryson Stott, who Thomson thought has “looked tired” and needed a day off.
 Castro went 1 for 3, picking up an infield single in the sixth inning for his first hit since Aug.
 19.

-Weather permitting, the Phillies will go for a four-game sweep Sunday afternoon.
+Weather permitting, the Phillies will go for a four-game sweep Sunday.
 Cristopher Sanchez is set to start against Jose Butto.

+The team announced late Saturday night that Sunday's start time has been moved from 1:05 p.m. to 6:05 p.m "in hopes of avoiding an extended rain delay or postponement."